Skip to main content

 Funding and Reporting Information

 The school will report their TK students within the same line as their Kindergarten students; there will be no differentiation between TK or Kindergarten students for purposes of reporting immunization to the California Department of Public Health.
-More information on immunization reporting is available at the Shots Required for Transitional Kindergarten and 7th Grade (ca.gov) and Immunization Reporting (ca.gov) .
+More information on immunization reporting is available at the Shots Required for Transitional Kindergarten and 7th Grade (ca.gov) External link opens in new window or tab. and Immunization Reporting (ca.gov) External link opens in new window or tab..

-If a Transitional Kindergarten (TK) student who turns five between September 2 and the TK eligibility cut-off date for the applicable school year starts school on the first day of the school year, can we only claim Average Daily Attendance (ADA) from the time the student turns five-years-old, or can we claim ADA from the first day of the school year?
-(Updated 26-Sep-2023)
+2. If a Transitional Kindergarten (TK) student turns four after the first day of school but before September 1, can we only claim Average Daily Attendance (ADA) from the time the student turns four-years-old, or can we claim ADA from the first day of the school year?
+(Updated 08-Aug-2025)

-- In 2025–26, local educational agencies are required to make TK available to all children who will have their fourth birthday by September 1* of the school year.
+Beginning in fiscal year 2025–26, local educational agencies are required to make TK available to all children who will have their fourth birthday by September 1 of the school year.
+Students that turn four by September 1 generate ADA for the purpose of funding beginning the first day of the school year (Education Code Section 48000(c)).

-ADA for students who turn five during the applicable TK eligibility window and are enrolled in a TK program should be reported with all other TK/K-3 ADA through the Principal Apportionment Data Collection (PADC) Web-based Application.
-Students who turn five after the applicable TK eligibility window only begin generating ADA for funding purposes once they turn five.
-Once they reach five years of age, ADA for these students should be reported with all other TK/K-3 ADA through the PADC Web-based Application.
+ADA for students who turn four by September 1 and are enrolled in a TK program should be reported with all other TK/K-3 ADA through the Principal Apportionment Data Collection (PADC) Web Application.
+Students who turn four after September 1 are not eligible for enrollment in a TK program.

 Please refer to FAQ #2 of the Funding and Reporting Information section for eligibility cut-off dates.

-Please refer to FAQ #2 of the Funding and Reporting Information section for eligibility cut-off dates. -
+Please refer to FAQ #2 of the Funding and Reporting Information section for the eligibility cut-off dates.

 No. TK is the first year of a two-year Kindergarten program and cannot be provided by a non-LEA agency as statute requires that students must be under the immediate supervision and control of a certificated employee of the school district or county office of education (EC Section 46300(a)).